 It might look complicated, but trust me, it's not.
 Firstly, get your sponge ready, then pop it in the oven, and while this is baking, you can get the vanilla custard ready.

-It’s super simple, fail-proof, and better than any store-bought version.
-NEVER EVER buy those sachets of pudding powder or whatever, you can make your own pudding with fresh ingredients so easily.
+It's super simple, fail-proof, and better than any store-bought version.
+NEVER EVER buy those sachets of pudding powder or whatever, you can make your own custard with fresh ingredients so easily.

-You don’t even need to wait for the sponge and custard to cool down, you can assemble the cake while they are still warm.
+You don't even need to wait for the sponge and custard to fully cool down, you can assemble the cake while they are still warm.
+Top the sponge with the custard, arrange the crackers over, then top with nutella.

 Just make sure you leave the cake to settle for a couple of hours in the fridge after you assemble it, it tastes even better when it's cold, and plus you get better layers when you slice it.